Zero-XD/feeder-bots-edited/README.md

 VPS
 -------
-1. I recommend using a Ubuntu 18.04 LTS from DigitalOcean.
+1. I recommend using a Ubuntu 18.04 LTS from Paizo.cloud.
 You can get one for $5/month and you can use this [link](https://m.do.co/c/fa7a805f6e60) to get $50 on the platform
 2. Run `sudo apt install git` command
 3. Run `git clone https://github.com/Zero-XD/feeder-bots-edited.git` command
 4. Run `cd free-agario-bots` command